villekf/OMEGA-doc/docs/source/customcoordinates.rst

 ordering and thus in Python you should use Fortran-ordered arrays or simply vectors. ``Inveon_PET_main_listmode_example`` contains a list-mode example of index-based reconstruction, but it is suitable for other types of data as well.
 Since index-based reconstruction has both the index vectors and coordinate vectors, it is suitable only when the coordinate vectors are small.
 The index vectors are 16-bit unsigned integers and thus can have a value of
 65535 at most, but use less memory than the pure coordinate-based reconstruction showcased below.
-Note that ``options.trIndex`` and ``options.axIndex`` should have twice the number of elements than in ``options.SinM``, due to the pair nature of indices.
+Note that ``options.trIndex`` and ``options.axIndex`` should have twice the number of elements than in ``options.SinM``, due to the pair nature of indices (store measurement data into ``options.SinM``).
 In general, the indices are used to point to specific coordinates in each measurement.
 The order of the measurements and indices has to be the same!
-For example, the above indices 0 and 2 should refer to the coordinates of the first measurement, 0 and 3 to the second measurement, and so on.
+For example, the above indices 0 and 2 should refer to the coordinates of the first measurement in ``options.SinM``, 0 and 3 to the second measurement, and so on.

 Here is also the same text as in the list-mode example: If true, requires ``options.trIndex`` and ``options.axIndex`` variables.
 These should include the transaxial and axial detector coordinate indices.
 Two indices are required per measurement, i.e. source-detector or detector-detector pairs.
 The indexing has to be zero-based!
 The transaxial coordinates should be stored in ``options.x`` and